smartinm/drupal-alfresco/README.txt

   stored in Alfresco repository, caching of file properties, syncing of nodes, Views support, ...

+* alfresco_browser.module: Allows users to visualize, search, browse and retrieve nodes of the Alfresco repository.

 * alfresco_attach.module: Allows users to create and attach alfresco items to other Drupal content (similar to upload.module).